Exa-Networks/exabgp/README.md

 ## Features

-RFC support includes ASN4, IPv6, MPLS, VPLS, Flow, Graceful Restart, Enhanced Route Refresh, and AIGP among others.
+RFC support includes ASN4, IPv6, MPLS, VPLS, Flow, Graceful Restart, Enhanced Route Refresh, Extended Next-Hop, "BGP-LS" and AIGP among others.
 More information can be found [here](https://github.com/Exa-Networks/exabgp/wiki/RFC-Information)

 ExaBGP does **not** perform any FIB manipulation.
 If this is what you need, you may consider another open source BGP daemon such as [BIRD](http://bird.network.cz/) or [Quagga](http://www.quagga.net/).